Tiana (The Princess and the Frog): Sofia the First

-Once Upon A Time
+Once Upon a Time

 A live-action character inspired by Tiana is a main character in the seventh season of Once Upon a Time, and she is played by Mekia Cox.
 In the New Enchanted Forest Tiana is the Queen of her kingdom, but then everyone in the realm is cursed and taken to a Land Without Magic.
 A new area of Seattle called Hyperion Heights is created and everyone including Tiana are sent there with new memories.
 Her new counterpart Sabine was a fast-food chef, but is now a food truck owner who sells beignets.
 Eventually, the Dark Curse is broken and Sabine regains her memories.
 In the series finale, Tiana is seen attending Regina Mills' coronation as the Queen of the newly United Realms.

 Ralph Breaks the Internet

-Tiana, alongside the other Disney Princesses, appeared in the film Ralph Breaks the Internet, as it was announced at the 2017 D23 Expo.
+Tiana, alongside the other Disney Princesses, appeared in the film Ralph Breaks the Internet.

-Tiana
+Lego Disney Princess specials

+Tiana appears as one of the main characters in Lego's animated special Lego Disney Princess: The Castle Quest, released on Disney+ on August 18, 2023.
+She also appears in the 2025 sequel, Lego Disney Princess: Villains Unite.

+Canceled spin-off series

-In December 2020, it was announced that Tiana would have a self-titled spin-off TV series debuting on Disney+ in 2023.
+In December 2020, it was announced that Tiana would have a self-titled spin-off TV series debuting on Disney+.
+In March 2025, it was announced that the project was shelved.
+The Hollywood Reporter noted; "Sources close to the streaming series say that despite best efforts, including several changes to the creative team, Tiana ultimately could not get to where it needed to be given production costs."

 Reception and legacy

 As a character, Tiana has been mostly positively received.
 Helen O'Hara of Empire wrote positively of the character, describing her as "a hard-headed heroine who works hard and displays a focus and drive".
 Catherine Shoard of The Guardian praised Tiana, congratulating Disney for creating "a heroine who's an actual character; a woman whose three dimensions you don't need to don daft specs to see."
 Betsy Sharley of The Los Angeles Times wrote positively of Tiana, describing her as both "beautiful" and "boisterous".
 Carey Bryson of About.com gave Tiana high praise, calling her both "a fabulous new princess" and "a decent role model".
+In 2022, Matthew Stewart and Paul Sheehan of Gold Derby ranked Tiana as the fifth best Disney Princess writing, "No matter how humble her beginnings or what setbacks she experiences, Tiana never stops working as hard as she can toward her goal of becoming a successful restaurateur.
+She does, of course, come to a point of frustration when it seems as though her frog transformation will never wear off, but the way she bounces back only adds to her positive characterization."